Calvin Ayre | Founder of The Ayre Group & CoinGeek

-Calvin Ayre, originally from the middle of nowhere in Canada, now a citizen of Antigua.
-While in Canada my father gave me my own pigs to rear and sell, and in doing so taught me the most fundamental aspect of business; build and sell.
+Calvin Ayre, originally from the middle of nowhere in Canada, is now a citizen of Antigua.
+While in Canada my father gave me my own pigs to rear and sell, and in doing so taught me the most fundamental aspect of the business; build and sell.
 My big break came from online gaming via the Bodog brand, which I created in the mid-nineties and became one of the biggest operators in the online gambling space.
 Now I focus most of my attention on digital currency, specifically Bitcoin SV, because it is the only digital asset that can scale to global business level transactions per second coupled with very low transaction fees.
 Win-win for any enterprise, big or small, from banks to governments to boutique retailers and even the unbanked.

 Q: Who has been your biggest influence, and why did they have such a significant effect on you?

 My father for sure, and at university in Canada I was heavily influenced by Richard Branson.